larrythwu/Doom-Slayer-/README.md

 # Doom Slayer
 Game written in C, inspired by DOOM.
-DIsplayed on a VGA, controlled using De1_SoC.
+Displayed on a VGA, controlled using De1_SoC.